ZCHAnalytics/azure-database-migration/1_production_environment.md

 # Setting up production environment

-## Set up a Windows Virtual Machine (VM)
+## Establishing a Windows Virtual Machine
-This VM will emulate the functions of a Windows server, replicating the operations of an on-premise system within a company.
-Throughout the course of this project, the VM will act as a repository for the company's database.
-This setup effectively simulates a secure and dedicated data storage solution.
+In order to emulate the functionalities of a Windows server and replicate the operations of an on-premise system within a company, a Windows Virtual Machine (VM) will be set up.
+This VM will serve as a secure and dedicated data storage solution, acting as a repository for the company's database throughout the project:
 <img width="1000" src="https://github.com/ZCHAnalytics/azure-database-migration319/assets/146954022/ebb07f9b-e09d-4c29-a279-01f16953c154">

 ## Connecting to the VM using appropriate network settings and firewall rules:
+Ensuring secure communication with the VM with the appropriate network settings and firewall rules:
 <img width="1000" src="https://github.com/ZCHAnalytics/azure-database-migration319/assets/146954022/7f102506-2b71-49bc-8935-73252a39bd5a">

 ## Install SQL Server and SSMS on Virtual Machine:
 SQL Server and SQL Server Management Studio tools are essential for proficient database management within the production environment, mirroring the capabilities of a corporate database server.